exyn/FS-MFD/README.md

 * Raspberry Pi Pico control board/USB interface
 * Simple SW project for use as a general Gamepad USB device available as source and binary.
 <br>
 For any questions send an e-mail to gustaf.lindstroem@gmail.com.
-There will be more projects to come.
+There will be more projects to come.<br>
+Also if anyone has any specific request there is no problem for me to design and route a pcb as long as<br>
+it will be licensed open source.
 <br><br>

 ![image](https://github.com/exyn/FS-MFD/blob/main/Misc/IMG_20240726_184938577_small.png)